 Baidu SEO is essential for International food Group in China

 You’ll ask me why?
-Well, the answer is easy, just as you don’t open the dozen of spammy emails your receive from random companies trying to sell you the “best quality olive oil in the word”, Chinese distributors don’t do it either.
+Well, the answer is easy, just as you don’t open the dozen of spammy emails your receive from random companies trying to sell you the “best quality olive oil in the world”, Chinese distributors don’t do it either.

 In fact, the use of email in China is barely a thing.
 But let say, your brand managed to catch the attention of food distributors in China (maybe via social media, food fair, word to mouth), the first step taken will be to “Baidu” the name of your company to find more information and decide if you look legit.